-Sometimes referred to as the lesser periwinkle, dwarf periwinkle or creeping myrtle, vinca minor is a fast-growing as well as a low-maintenance vine.
+They are sometimes referred to as the lesser periwinkle, dwarf periwinkle, or creeping myrtle.
+The vinca minor is a fast-growing and low-maintenance vine.
 It is shade as well as cold-tolerant with minimal water needs.
 The flowers measure about an inch in diameter and range from purplish-white to a bright shade of medium blue.
 Vinca will repeatedly bloom from mid-spring to mid-fall and are very showy.
-When not in bloom, the foliage is dense and evergreen with lovely broad leaves, making it a popular choice especially in more cooling northern zones.
-Vinca minor is also notable for its versatility and may also perform as a ground cover as well as a hanging plant.
-As a vine, it is shorter than others, but it has a nice trailing habit that a lot of landscapers find appealing on arbors.
-Another bonus of vincas is that they are deer and rabbit-resistant.
+When not in bloom, the foliage is dense and evergreen with lovely broad leaves, making it a popular choice, especially in more cooling northern zones.
+Vinca minor is also notable for its versatility and may also perform as a ground cover and a hanging plant.
+As a vine, it is shorter than others, but it has an excellent trailing habit that many landscapers find appealing on arbors.
+Another bonus of vincas is that they are deer and rabbit resistant.

 Creeping phlox or vine phlox is another fast-growing vine with showy flowers.
 It is excellent for drier climates and is even hardy in areas with poor soil.
-The small, bright white and tube-shaped flowers bloom from the spring and into the fall, repeatedly blooming during the summer.
+The small, bright white and tube-shaped flowers bloom from the spring and fall, repeatedly blooming during the summer.
 The blooms contrast brilliantly with the dark green foliage.
-For it to have a good vining habit, it requires more shade, and with the increased sun, it will begin to mound rather than climb.
+To have a good vining habit requires more shade, and with the high sun, it will begin to mound rather than climb.
 The flowers are fragrant and attractive to bees, butterflies, and birds.

 Purchase vines today at TN Nursery